MoosaSaadat/MoosaSaadat/README.md

 <hr />

 ### 👋 Hi!
-I am a Software Engineer passionate about *Self Driving Vehicles* and *Flying Cars*.
+I am a Software Engineer who's crazy about *Self Driving Vehicles* and *Flying Cars*.

 ### 🔭 I’m currently working on ...
 **Autonomous Exploration and Mapping of Unknown Environment**.
 This is my Final Year Project in which we are exploring indoor environments using a rover equipped with a single depth camera.
 Read more about it <a href="https://github.com/amm98d/scout-rover" target="_blank" rel="noopener noreferrer">here</a>.